yucealiosman/riot-cli/README.md

 This will checkout this repository into `$GOPATH/src/yucealiosman/riot-cli/riotcli`, build, and install it.

-It should then be available in $GOPATH/bin/riotcli.
+It should be available in $GOPATH/bin/riotcli.

 ### Example Usage

-jiracli {command}
+riotcli {command}

 ##### Commands